 Okay, so it doesn’t have to be your mom, but make sure it isn’t one of your internet-savvy friends.
 In other words, it should be a normal web user because you want to see how most people will navigate your funnel.

 Call this person and ask them to find your site on Google and complete the conversion process.
 Make sure you tell them what you expect users to do at your site.

 Stay on the phone and ask them to talk out loud as they do their search.
 Record the phone call and take notes until they are finished.

-Make tweaks to your conversion process and repeat the process until people can work through the process without abandoning the process.
+Make tweaks to your conversion process and repeat the funnel optimization process until people can work through the process without abandoning the process.

 Finally, when it comes to creating a well-built conversion funnel, you need to keep things simple.
 Eliminate all distractions.

 I’ve found that by running a simple visual presentation you can learn a lot about the simplicity of your funnel.